Since I work remotely it’s always important for me to have a place with great wifi to work from.

 Wireless Wifi Hotspots

 I love having the option of being on the internet at anytime.
-Many smartphones like the iPhone and Pixel offer built in tethering.
-If your cell provider doesn’t offer tethering I recommend using a Karma Go for pay-as-you-go internet access.
+Many smartphones like the iPhone and Pixel offer built-in tethering.
+If your cell provider doesn’t offer tethering I recommend using a hotspot like Karma Go for pay-as-you-go internet access.
 These things can truly be a life saver if you immediate internet access.

 The best thing about pay-as-you-go is that you don’t have a monthly bill so you can get the most out of it when you need it.